Milton, Ontario: Commerce

 A 2017 summary of the benefits of Milton as a location for industry stated that the town's "proximity to the 400-series highways, rail links, and international airports, as well as the municipality's commitment to economic development, have all helped drive Milton's dynamic growth".

 The town's mid-2019 report highlighted three major new facilities in Milton: Kimberly-Clark's 514,000 sqft of warehouse and distribution, Prologis' 160,000 sqft of warehouse space leased to Jaguar Land Rover and Sun Life Financial's planned 595,000 sqft of speculative industrial building.
 At that time, the town had an inventory of 21,460,020 sqft of industrial space, with only 2.7% being unoccupied.

 The mid-2019 report also listed new businesses that had opened facilities in town in 2018: PBS Systems Group, Infrastructure Ontario, Enable Education, Responsive Consulting and Throwback Entertainment.
-At that time, the Derry Green Business Park Development was underway; the plan was "accommodate a mix of businesses including innovative logistics, advanced manufacturing and distribution facilities" in this new area.
+At that time, the Derry Green Business Park Development was underway; the plan was to "accommodate a mix of businesses including innovative logistics, advanced manufacturing and distribution facilities" in this new area.